timothycarambat/romaji_converter/README.md

-## Romanji Conversion Chrome Extension
+## Romaji Conversion Chrome Extension

-### supports the following language conversions from `Romanji`
+### supports the following language conversions from `Romaji`
 - `Hiragana`
 - `Katakana`

 This tool makes no network requests and can be used totally offline!
-Just highlight some `Romanji` text, right click and select the dialect of writing you would like to see it turn into.
+Just highlight some `Romaji` text, right click and select the dialect of writing you would like to see it turn into.
 The changes on the page are **non-permanent** and refreshing the page will cause the text to return back to its original form.

 ![Example](https://raw.githubusercontent.com/timothycarambat/romanji_convertor/master/images/conversion.gif)